alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 [^shortcircuit]: "Short-circuit" here: after the first failure, later steps aren't called; the failure value just propagates.

-[^accumulation]: `Bind` is sequential and fail-fast.
+[^accumulation]: `Bind` is sequential and short-circuiting.
 If you need to accumulate independent validation errors, prefer a `Validation<T>`/applicative (or a dedicated `Combine` API).
 If you have several first-class outcomes, a union/tagged type is often a better model than forcing "success vs error".

 [^either]: Closest analogue in FP is usually `Either` (often Left=error, Right=success, but conventions vary).